Green Factories (procurement and production initiatives)

 Subsidies: Subsidy support was received from the Energy Use Rationalization Business Support Program, in recognition of the high energy savings of the installed equipment.

-At this site, the company has continued to install energy-saving equipment, streamlined product manufacturing processes, and achieved per-unit reductions of energy consumption by an annual average of 4% or more.
+At this site, the company has continued to install energy-saving equipment, streamlined product manufacturing processes.
 The operation of this system is positioned as the core of the energy saving and CO2 emissions reduction plan in the Medium-Term Environmental Plan 2019.